Cuppixx/Cuppixx.github.io/README.md

 # Projects
 Below is a list of projects I have worked on, either independently or as part of a team.
 These projects include assets, games, software, and templates.
 The projects are not listed in any particular order.

+**A note on project dates:**

+The project dates are intended to show how long I worked on the core of a project, supported it, or continued to push new updates and features.
+This means the project dates don’t always reflect actual development time.
+Therefore, if you’re interested in seeing exactly how much work I put into each project, please refer to the commit history.

 [//]: # (////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////)
 [//]: # (////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////)